 Here's how Ferberizing works:

-You never start this process with a baby younger than three months.
+Ferber himself says that you never start this process with a baby younger than three months.
 First, you let the baby cry for five minutes, then go in to reassure him verbally and by patting him.
 You don't pick him up.
 Then you leave, let him cry for another ten minutes, then go back to reassure him again.
 This time, you let him cry for fifteen minutes, then go back to reassure him.
 If the baby vomits, you clean him up (preferably without picking him up), but leave him in the crib and continue with the Ferberizing.
 Each time you leave, you wait longer to return.

 With a very determined and resourceful baby, this crying can go on all night, but more usually the baby will become exhausted and fall asleep after a few hours.
 When he reawakens later in the night, the process is repeated.
 Often the next interval of crying is shorter, either because the baby has given up on the parent staying, or because he is exhausted.
 Sometimes it is longer, because the baby is re-energized (or an extremely determined person, who will someday accomplish great things by virtue of his strong will.)
 Usually, though, the crying diminishes on subsequent nights, as the baby learns not to expect the parent to stay with him.